3 Min Read

-(Editor's note: Paragraph 3 contains language that readers may
+(Editor's note: Paragraph 3 contains language that readers may find offensive.)

 By Timothy Mclaughlin

 Dec 22 (Reuters) - A racist, expletive-filled rant caught on camera at a Louisville, Kentucky, mall has led to a permanent ban for a shopper and prompted an apology from the city's mayor.